shreyashah15/agentic-ai-social-media-bot/README.md

 - `/prompt-memory`: Persistent system prompt used by the bot
 - `/n8n-workflows`: Exported JSON workflow for the Telegram automation
 - `/media`: Telegram bot output screenshots

----
-🔍 Open to 6-month internships in Agentic AI, creative automation, or LLM systems.
-Let's connect!